Skip to main content

 Start by adding tasks above

+The common mistake in project planning is quoting the most-likely total as the deadline.
+That number has roughly a 50% chance of being exceeded because delays compound along the critical path.
 The gap between P50 and P90 is your risk buffer in concrete units (days, weeks, dollars).
 If P50 is 14 weeks and P90 is 17 weeks, a three-week buffer covers most downside scenarios.
-If P90 is 24 weeks, the project has a structural uncertainty problem that no amount of buffer can paper over — you need to re-scope.
+If P90 is 24 weeks, the project has a structural uncertainty problem that no buffer can paper over.
+You need to re-scope.

 Best, Base, and Worst: Framing the Three-Point Estimate

-The simulation draws a random duration for each task from a triangular (or PERT-Beta) distribution defined by these three points.
-The shape of the triangle matters: if the pessimistic tail is much longer than the optimistic one (say, 3–5–15 days), the distribution is right-skewed and the mean is pulled above the mode.
-This is why summing most-likely values underestimates the total — the right tails compound across tasks.
+The shape of the triangle (or Beta-PERT) matters: if the pessimistic tail is much longer than the optimistic one (say, 3-5-15 days), the distribution is right-skewed and the mean is pulled above the mode.
+This is why summing most-likely values understates the total.
+The right tails compound across tasks even when the modes don’t.

 A useful calibration: ask the estimator “would you bet your bonus that the task finishes within your pessimistic estimate?”
 If they hesitate, the pessimistic number is too tight.
+Run the calibration question on every task before trusting the inputs.

 Sanity Checks Before You Trust the Output